Published on Gili Life

 What is the Biorock®?

-In order to protect the reef and its biodiversity around the Gili Islands, in 2004 the local environmental organisation Gili Eco Trust introduced the Biorock® technology.
+In order to protect the reef life and biodiversity around the Gili Islands, in 2004 the local environmental organisation Gili Eco Trust introduced the Biorock® technology.
 This innovative method was invented by Prof. Wolf Hilbertz and biologist Dr. Thomas J. Goreau and consists in using electrolysis to restore the coral reef.
 By applying low-voltage electrical current to live pieces of broken corals attached to a steel structure (the Biorock®), it has been observed that the coral survival rate increases and the reef is restored at a faster rate than in normal conditions.
 Thirteen years on, the Gili islands have become the largest Biorock® site in the world.
 For more information and to learn about Biorock® workshops in the Gili’s, write to firstname.lastname@example.org

-Relationships in the Coral Reef
+Reef Life: Relationships in the Coral Reef

 All sorts of plants and animals live in the coral reef and many species have evolved together and developed special relationships to help them survive.
 Some examples of relationship among reef organisms are: